Inc44/dotfiles/COMMAND.md

 - `rm model`: Remove a model from the local storage
 - `run model`: Execute a model that is available locally

+`pacman`: The package manager utility for Arch Linux

+Options:

+- `-Q`: Query installed packages
+- `-Rsnc package`: Remove a package and its dependencies, along with the configuration files
+- `-Ss package`: Search for packages that contain the keyword
+- `-Syu`: Synchronize package databases and update all packages to their latest versions
+- `-U /path/to/package`: Install a local package file
+- `pacman -Qtdq`: List all unused packages (orphans)

+`passwd user`: Change the user's password

+`pihole status`: Display the status of the Pi-hole

+`pihole -a -p`: Change the Pi-hole admin password

 `pip install package --upgrade`: Install the latest version of a package, upgrading it if already installed

 `tar caf path.tar.algorithm path`: Compress a file using a specified algorithm